 At LiveWorkWell, we design training programs focused on specific behavioural goals, incorporating interactive and practical elements to enhance learning and retention.

-Measuring the Impact of Training on Behavior
+Measuring the Impact of Training on Behaviour

 Measure training impact through regular assessments, feedback, and observing changes in workplace behaviour and productivity post-training.

-Technology and Behavioral Change
+Technology and Behavioural Change

 Digital Tools for Supporting Change